 All of these heirlooms and places of significance we can pass on to our children and our children’s children.

 I hope that you do your bit to preserve America’s heritage and also pass on a legacy to your descendants.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post giving you a guide as to what Historic Preservation Month is all about.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.

 Please share with family and friends if you think this post will help others by using the social media buttons below.is